-- Heat a cast iron pan to medium heat and add some olive oil to the pan to fully coat the bottom of the pan – about 2 teaspoons of oil.
+- Heat a cast iron skillet to medium heat and add some olive oil to the pan to fully coat the bottom of the pan – about 2 teaspoons of oil.
 Once the oil is hot, add 1-2 pieces of the naan bread to the pan, butter side down.
 Brush the other side with more butter.
 Cook the naan for 2 minutes per side then remove it from the pan and sprinkle it with sea salt and chopped parsley.
-Continue until you have cooked all of the naan.
+Continue until you have cooked all of the naans.

 - Serve and enjoy!

-Any brand of gluten free flour that is a 1:1 blend will work just fine in this recipe.
+Any brand of gluten-free flour that is a 1:1 blend will work just fine in this recipe.
 I tested this naan with Bob’s Red Mill 1 for 1 Baking Flour and King Arthur’s Measure For Measure brands since that is what most people have access to.

 I did also test this recipe using almond flour and coconut flour and although it worked, the taste and texture were very different.
 The naan was not as light and fluffy and was not as durable either.

-Can you freeze naan?
+Can you freeze Naan?

-Yes you can.
+Yes, you can.
 Here are the steps on how to freeze naan bread.

-- Once you have made the naan bread, let it cool completely then wrap each piece of bread in plastic wrap then foil.
+- Once you have made the naan bread, let it cool completely then wrap each piece of bread in plastic wrap and then foil.

 - Place the wrapped bread into a freezer-friendly container and keep it in the freezer for up to 30 days.

 - To reheat from frozen: When you are ready to eat it, remove it from the freezer and unwrap it.
-Place it in a clean paper towel and heat it in the microwave for 45-60 seconds.
+Place it on a clean paper towel and heat it in the microwave for 45-60 seconds.
 You can also leave it on the counter for 15 minutes then warm it in a pan for 1-2 minutes per side.

 What goes with naan bread?